asvdvl/factorio-sync-sound-manager/README.md

 - **Machine**: An entity under which the emitter is created.
 It can be anything, such as an assembler, lab, miner, etc.

 ## API - data stage
+check out the source of [my other mod](https://mods.factorio.com/mod/factorio-synced-labs-sound) if you need an example of how to implement it
 requiring:
 ```lua
 local fssm = require("__factorio-sync-sound-manager__/prototypes/api")